tesis/meanstack/README.md

-# meanstack
+# TeamCo meanstack project

-meanstack project with jade
+    meanstack project with jade template engine
-authentication with passport and jwt, using interceptors
+    authentication with passport and jwt, using interceptors CRUD for customers

 # MEAN mongoDb Express angularJS nodeJS Project